European Union–Turkey Customs Union

-In 1996 a free trade area was established between Turkey and the European Union for products covered by the European Coal and Steel Community.
+In 1996, a free trade area was established between Turkey and the European Union for products covered by the European Coal and Steel Community.
 Decision 1/98 of the Association Council covers trade in agricultural products.

 In addition to providing for a common external tariff for the products covered, the Customs Union foresees that Turkey is to align to the acquis communautaire in several essential internal market areas, notably with regard to industrial standards.

 According to a 2020 study, the agreement boosted trade between the EU and Turkey.
 In manufacturing, there was a 55–65 per cent increase in EU‐Turkey trade compared with the Ankara Agreement.

 Results for Turkey

 The customs union increased both imports and exports in Turkey, as well as its GDP per capita.
 Turkey's membership of the customs union is recognised as having played a significant part in its economy's transition from agrarian to industrial.

 As Turkey is in a customs union with the EU, it has to adjust its tariffs and duties to match those of the EU.
 However, the free trade agreements (FTAs) signed by the EU do not extend to Turkey, so the EU's FTA partners can export to Turkey tariff-free, while maintaining tariffs on Turkish goods, unless they also conclude a separate FTA agreement with Turkey.
 During the negotiation of the Transatlantic Trade and Investment Partnership (TTIP), Turkey raised the prospect of leaving the customs union over the economic contraction it would suffer as American goods would enter Turkey tariff-free and Turkish goods would continue to face American tariffs.
-The EU and Turkey are in negotiations for amending the customs union agreement to add Turkey to the EU's present and future FTAs.
+The EU and Turkey have been in negotiations for amending the customs union agreement to add Turkey to the EU's present and future FTAs.